 Have you ever tried to slice a hot pizza with a knife?
 It ends in a mess.
 Toppings move around the pizza, cheese sloughs off, and it's tough to cut straight through and get even slices.
 A pizza cutter, on the other hand, is super sharp, so you can simply roll it across your pie without causing a dinner disaster.

-It doesn't matter whether you're someone who regularly gets pizza for takeout on Friday night or you prefer to bake a homemade pizza to perfection.
-Having a quality pizza cutter on hand will ensure you get the perfect slice portioned out every time.
+Whether you're someone who regularly gets pizza for takeout on Friday night or you prefer to bake a homemade pizza to perfection, having a quality pizza cutter on hand will ensure you get the perfect slice portioned out every time.
 Not every delivery chain cuts their pizza properly, if at all, and if you're cooking pies yourself, a cutter ensures you can serve guests pizza without ruining the presentation.